 Waterproofing a slab on ground is quite a complex subject.
 To create a waterproof ground slab you’ll probably need to engage a specialist waterproofing company like Waterstop Solutions in Brisbane.

-Vapour barriers are the black plastic that builders put under residential house slabs.
+Vapour barriers are the black (or orange) plastic that builders put under residential house slabs.
 They do this for two main reasons:

 - to prevent moisture from the soil permeating up through a slab and into a house (also known as rising damp); and